wingmingchan/velocity/README.md

 # Velocity
 A reusable library in Velocity for Cascade with examples.
-This is the code base I use to implement our RWD2.
+This is the code base I use to implement our <a href="https://github.com/wingmingchan/RWD2">RWD2</a>.
+To download the implementation of the Standard Model, go to RWD2.

 A note about filenames.
 All files whose filenames with a "chanw_" prefix contain code reusable by anyone.
 Those with the "upstate_" prefix contain business logic specific to Upstate.